 Fun – Fun, games and gifts are put on for all guests.

 Listen – Staff take the time to listen to guests and talk with them.

-The Mental Health First Aid bespoke training is provided by NHS Scotland and Positive Mental Health Scotland.
+The Mental Health First Aid bespoke training is provided by the Chris Mitchell Foundation and NHS Scotland.

 The clubs trained staff are able to provide Arbroath FC players and employees initial support, help prevent the problem from getting worse, and have the tools to give comfort.
 They are able to talk about suicide, recognise the signs of mental health problems and know how to guide a person to appropriate help.

 The club has now run three Football Fans In Training (FFIT) programmes for the clubs supporters.